dangaiden/blog/content/post/2022/vmexplore-europe-local-guide.md

 The event will take place from the 7th (Monday) to 10th (Thursday) of November at "https://cutt.ly/4eoPvEw">Fira Gran Via in Barcelona, Spain.

-VMware Explore is always an amazing opportunity to learn from all the events that will happen there like the Hands-on Lab, Breakout sessions, General sessions, etc.
+Also, it is a great way to connect with a lot of people from the community, vendors or other persons that you could be interested (try not to be aggresive when approaching they).

-Also, it is a great way to connect with a lot of people from the community, vendors or other persons that you are interested in.
+People are really friendly so, don't be shy (you can try first on Twitter) and try speaking to members from the vCommunity (if you you don't know what it is just search for #vCommunity on Twitter!) for example.

-People are really friendly so, don't be shy (you can try first on Twitter!) and try to speak to members from the vCommunity (if you you don't know what it is just search for #vCommunity on Twitter!).
-Besides, be sure to meet the vBrownbag crew (which I am part of) in the Tech talks area 🙂
+Besides, **be sure to meet the vBrownbag crew** (which I am part of) in the Tech talks area, so feel free to say **"Hi!" :)**

 ## Some notes

-In Spain, tipping is entirely optional and its not very common so, it's up to you if you want to leave a tip in case the service was exceptional or you think it deserves it.
+In Spain, *tipping is entirely optional* and its not very common so, it's up to you if you want to leave a tip in case the service was exceptional or you think it deserves it.

 In restaurants, shops, etc. the VAT tax is included.
 Therefore, you don't have to worry to calculate an extra amount of money.